Best Catnip Toys 2026

 The long-haul choice.
 A refillable toy with premium catnip you top up, so it stays potent for years instead of going stale.

-Check current price on Amazon →#4 — Potaroma Catnip & Silvervine Kicker Toy (Large Plush)
+Check price on Amazon →#4

 Best for: Cats that do not respond to catnip alone